zhXchD/tp/docs/UserGuide.md

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
-The app will start with the dashboard tab, which shows you the list of recent contacts (sorted by the latest date you met them) and the list of frequent contacts (sorted by the frequency you met them).
+The app will start with the dashboard tab, which shows you the list of recent contacts and the list of frequent contacts.
 You can also navigate to the other two tabs, which will look like the second and third screenshots below.<br>
    ![Ui](images/Ui-dashboard.png)